Smart contracts and reaction-function games: What outcomes can be supported?

 \subsection{More players, more possibilities for support}

-Once there are more players, we can carefully construct reactions to support an outcome by out-ruling any other outcome from ever becoming a fixed point even following unilateral deviations.
-That is, for each outcome $a$, we can find a profile $R \in \mathcal{R}$ such that, for each deviation $R'_i \in \mathcal{R}_i$, we have $\mathcal{E}(R'_i,R_{-i}) \subseteq \mathcal{E}(R) = \{ a \}$ and thus $U_i(R'_i,R_{-i}) \leq U_i(R)$.
-This illustrates how an outcome can be supported simply because there is no other alternative.
+Once there are more players, we can carefully construct reactions to support an outcome by ruling out any other outcome from ever becoming a fixed point even following unilateral deviations.
+That is, for each outcome $a$, we can find a profile $R \in \mathcal{R}$ such that, for each deviation $R'_i \in \mathcal{R}_i$, we have $\mathcal{E}(R'_i,R_{-i}) \subseteq \mathcal{E}(R) = \{ a \}$ and thus $U_i(R'_i,R_{-i}) \leq U_i(R)$. \footnote{Importantly, this uses the assumption $\mathcal{E}(R'_i,R_{-i}) = \emptyset \implies U_i(R'_i,R_{-i}) = - \infty$.} This illustrates how an outcome can be supported simply because there is no other alternative.
 The proof is a combinatorial exercise found in the Appendix.
 For the case with three players and two actions, we can find examples in which some outcomes cannot be supported in reaction-function equilibrium (see again the Appendix).

 \begin{theorem} All outcomes can be supported in reaction-function equilibrium if \begin{itemize}[noitemsep] \item There are at least four players, or \item There are at least three players with at least three actions each. \end{itemize} \end{theorem}